How do you build the GTM playbook for a convenience-store (C-store) operator in 2027?

 FAQ

 Q: Is foodservice worth the investment for a small C-store operator?
-Yes, but only if the trade area supports it.
-A made-to-order foodservice retrofit costs $180K-$420K and pays back 24-36 months in urban + suburban trade areas with 4,500+ daily transactions.
-In rural sites under 800 transactions/day, the foodservice ROI breaks — stick with coffee + roller grill ($65K investment).
+Yes — but only if the trade area supports it.
+A made-to-order retrofit costs $180K-$420K and pays back in 24-36 months in urban and suburban areas with 4,500+ daily transactions.
+In rural sites under ~800 transactions/day the ROI breaks, so stick with coffee and a roller grill (~$65K).
+Note that Sheetz, Wawa, and Casey's all started rural and ladder-built foodservice over a decade — don't try to be Sheetz on day one.

 Q: How are loyalty programs changing C-store economics in 2027?
-App-channel transactions are 22-31% higher AOV than non-app because of personalized offers ($1 off coffee, BOGO breakfast sandwich) and stored-payment frictionlessness.
-2027 best practice: app penetration above 35% of transactions.
+App-channel transactions run 22-31% higher AOV than non-app trips, driven by personalized offers and stored-payment frictionlessness.
+The 2027 best practice is app penetration above 35% of transactions; below ~20% you systematically lose share to Wawa, Sheetz, Casey's, and 7-Eleven app users.
+Build on Paytronix, Stuzo, PDI Marketing Cloud, or Excentus — the platforms running most mid-market C-store loyalty programs.

 Bottom Line